JuliaPlots/Plots.jl/RecipesBase/README.md

 - `quiet`:   Suppress unsupported keyword warnings
 - `require`: Error if keyword is unsupported
 - `force`:   Don't allow user override for this keyword

+### A humble request

+If you build a recipe for your package, please let me know!
+I'd love to compile both a gallery and a listing of user-defined recipes, as well as the packages that are available for Plots visualizations.